AmanSingh5/Scientific-Calculator/README.md

 ~ Offline Functionality: Perform calculations without the need for internet access.

 # 🎥 Demonstration
-You can watch the demonstration video of the application.
+You can watch the demonstration video of the application on my linkedln account.

 # 📂 Project Structure
 The repository contains: